grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 She glanced over at the control gauges and just as she did, she saw the angle-of-the-boat gauge waver slightly back and forth in its little glass tube.
 Ah!
 She was wrong.
 The gauges might know first!
 But seconds later she did feel it.
 The deck under her feet changed inclination every so slightly, She reached up and grabbed a strap, and then the whole boat rolled a couple of degrees towards level, shaking off her lethargic repose.
 But coming up from a dead weight on the bottom of the sea was all she did.
 The boat hung there, relatively evenly trimmed, but the bulk of her weight still supported by the bottom.

-"The damn trim tanks!"
+"The fucking trim tanks!"
 Percy remembered they had been pumping bilge water into them, but that water was still physically inside the _Prospect_.
 She noted there was reasonable pressure still in the high-pressure system and reached over to the ballast panel and opened the valve that would blow bilge water out the trim tanks.

 There was the usual loud hiss, a beat was counted, and then the bow of the boat jumped off the bottom, followed quickly by the stern.
 The depth-under-keel gauge snapped up to two meters.
 She could hear suddenly-wakened crew members cursing loudly up at her from the crew quarters.
 She grabbed the boat PA mic "Fellow submariners!
 We have positive fuckin' bouancy!"